richi-sixt/calisthenics-progression/README.md

 # Calisthenics Progression

-A Flask Application in work for learning purposes.
+A Python Flask Application in work for learning purposes.

+## Features

+A simple calisthenics workout tracker

+- Create exercises
+- Create workouts with multiple exercises, sets, progressions and reps
+- Explore workouts from other athlets
+- follow and send private messages to other athlets

 ---